How Much Control Do We Really Have Over Our Triggers?

 If you ask 10 people with inflammatory bowel disease what they think triggers a flare for them, the chances are that you will get multiple different responses.

 When I say triggers a flare, I mean is a factor in going from remission to being in a flare.
-Not, what might irritate or cause pain in the gut for a short period of time.
+Not what might irritate or cause pain in the gut for a short period of time.

-Identifying and avoiding triggers with IBD
+Identifying and avoiding IBD triggers

-Personally, I think it’s super important to figure out what your triggers are if you can so that you can do your best to avoid them.
-But, IBD is so complicated, and everyone’s disease affects them in different ways, so it really can just be a whole lot of trial and error!
+Personally, I think it's super important to figure out what your triggers are if you can so that you can do your best to avoid them.
+But IBD is so complicated, and everyone's disease affects them in different ways, so it really can just be a whole lot of trial and error!

 Then, there's a human error to take into account!
 We may sometimes automatically link symptoms to an action because we feel the need to explain it.
 To find a reason.
 I get it, and I have done it countless times myself!

-There are studies happening right now which are looking at the external and internal factors which could lead to a flare, such as PREdiCCt in the UK.
+There are studies happening right now that are looking at the external and internal factors which could lead to a flare, such as PREdiCCt in the UK.
 This study is looking at things such as diet, sleep, and stress, as well as DNA and gut micro-organisms.

 Some things are easier to control than others.
-If there’s a few foods or drinks that you believe caused you to flare, it will be easier to avoid those than if it’s whole food groups!
+If there are a few foods or drinks that you believe caused you to flare, it will be easier to avoid those than if it’s whole food groups!
 A complete change in diet will obviously take much more time and effort to get your head around.

 The impact of stress on flares